This Evangelical Minister Helped Build the Religious Right. He Now Believes He Made a Terrible Mistake.

 RS: It’s probably a number of things that work together.
 There’s certainly an assimilation that takes place in any religion; instead of the religion informing the culture, the culture informs the religion, and one gets the better of the other.
 It’s one of the ways I explain the phenomenon of popular gun culture within American evangelicalism.
 If you go to the West and you go to the South, there were the pioneers who were facing real dangers at the time.
 So there’s a survival instinct there that informs gun attitudes, and it’s very old—200, 300 years old—in some places in the United States.

-You could look at those elements as somewhat benign, but then, on the other hand, racism plays a role in a large sector of American evangelicalism.
+You could look at those elements as somewhat benign, but then on the other hand, racism plays a role in a large sector of American evangelicalism.
 The churches of the South wanted to preserve the institution of slavery, and the churches of the North did not.
 You kind of had a reactionary evangelicalism.
 They said, “Oh no, you’re not going to tell us we’re bad people on this.
 This is our way of life.
 This is our social security and survival.”
-You almost have an assertion of that ugliness for the purpose of instructing the northern churches, that they were the ones who were wrong.
+You almost have an assertion of that ugliness for the purpose of instructing the Northern churches, that they were the ones who were wrong.
 You have similar dynamics on various issues playing out today.

 MJ: In the section of your book that describes your doctoral research on the parallels between 1930s Nazi Germany and present-day America, you write, “American evangelicals were on the brink of a moral disaster, as our pastors and other leaders lacked the theological tools to protect them from being cynically exploited by politically motivated actors.”
 What sorts of “tools” would you say could have protected them from being exploited by political actors?